h04032013/Cartoon-Space-Invaders/README.md

 Rick and Morty themed Space Invaders game

-I wrote this program in 11th grade, 3 years ago
+Old version is original from 2019 with a bug, bug is cleared in new version

-Old version is original from hs with a bug, bug is cleared in new version
+I wrote this program when I first started coding in 2019 :)